hokstadconsulting/purecdb/README.md

 To instead create a 64 bit file, pass {mode: 64} as the second argument to PureCDB::Writer#open .

-To read a 32 bit (standard) CDB file:
+To read a CDB file (auto-detecting standard 32-bit or extended 64-bit) CDB files:

 ```ruby
     PureCDB::Reader.open("/tmp/somecdbfile.cdb") do |r|